jimorc/jimo/docs_doxygen/delegates.md

 Worker worker { object, &WorkerClass::doWork };
 // or alternatively
 // Worker worker;
-// worker += std::bind(&WorkerClass::doWork, &object, std::placeholder::_1);
+// worker += object, &WorkerClass::doWork };
 ```
-This is called using a named method Delegates constructed with named methods can
+This is called using a named method.
+Delegates constructed with named methods can
 encapsulate either a static method or instance method.
 However, in a situation where
 creating a new method is unwanted overhead, C++ and jimo enable you to instantiate a
 Delegate and immediately specify a lambda that the Delegate will process when it is